I) Instructions to create the "Parameters.txt" file

 PISTON_GRAVITY 0.0

-We have the mass of the piston (PISTON_MASS x), and the gravity that will operate on the piston (PISTON_GRAVITY x.x).
+This group defines the piston mass (PISTON_MASS x) and the gravity applied to the piston (PISTON_GRAVITY x.x).

 The next group is: